th7mo/notes/syncing-submodule.md

 Before this works a few things are required:

 * Replace `<user-name>` and `<repo-name>` with the correct values.
-* Create a Personal Access Token with write rights to the parent repository.
+* Create a Personal Access Token with write rights to the *parent* repository.
-* Create a repository secret with the name `PRIVATE_TOKEN_GITHUB` with the Personal Access Token as its value.
+* Create a repository secret for the *submodule* repository with the name `PRIVATE_TOKEN_GITHUB` with the Personal Access Token as its value.